nplrkn/qcore/docs/backlog.md

 - OAI test broken - simulated UE doesn't send Configuration Update Complete

 ## Performance
+- Do not put XDP programs in SKB mode.
+(But this causes 15s interruption to NIC - avoid having QCore attach/detach and do separately?)
 - iperf framework
 - push to 1000 UEs
 - Reduce memcpy?